SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

-\boldunderpara{Our proposal.} The goal of this research is to develop a cheaper, automated, thorough, and accurate ERC rule verification approach.
-We believe that a well-structured method is grounded in a deep understanding of ERC rules.
-To this end, we commence our work with an empirical study of ERC standards.
-Specifically, we analyze three widely-used ERC standards and their 132 rules, focusing on the nature of these rules, the security implications of their non-compliance, and their articulation in natural language.
-Our study reveals four key insights that are valuable for Solidity developers, security analysts, and ERC protocol designers.
-Notably, we find that approximately one-sixth of ERC rules are dedicated to verifying whether an operator, token owner, or token recipient has the necessary privileges to perform specific operations.
-Violations of these rules can create clear attack paths, potentially leading to significant financial losses (\eg, Figure~\ref{fig:20-high}).
-In addition, we discover that most ERC rules can be validated within a single function, and we identify recurring linguistic patterns used to describe these rules.
+\boldunderparagraph{Our proposal.} This research aims to develop an effective, automated, and cost-effective approach for verifying ERC rules.
+We begin with an empirical study of three widely used ERC standards, analyzing their 132 rules, focusing on the rules' nature, security risks of non-compliance, and their natural language descriptions.
+Our study reveals four key insights valuable for Solidity developers, security analysts, and ERC protocol designers.
+Notably, about one-sixth of ERC rules verify whether an operator, token owner, or recipient has appropriate authority to perform specific operations.
+Violations of such rules can open attack vectors and result in severe financial losses (\eg, Figure~\ref{fig:721-high}).
+We also find that most ERC rules can be validated within a limited code scope (\eg, a function).
+Furthermore, we observe that although ERC rules cover diverse contract semantics, they are expressed via a limited set of linguistic patterns by ERC documents.

 \if 0 This paper addresses the above research question by introducing \emph{\Tool}, a tool that integrates an LLM with symbolic execution to verify ERC rule compliance.
 The core idea is to harness LLMs’ natural language understanding to automatically configure symbolic execution for inspecting smart contracts against ERC rules with formal guarantees.
 Although the concept is straightforward, three key challenges must be overcome for it to be effective. \textbf{\textit{Challenge I}}: How can we design \Tool{} to ensure comprehensive audit coverage of ERC rules that encompass many different aspects of smart contracts? \textbf{\textit{Challenge II}}: How can we mitigate the LLM's hallucinations when it translates ERC rules written in natural languages to a form that symbolic execution can then apply? \textbf{\textit{Challenge III}}: How can we generalize \Tool{} to support the diverse implementations of smart contracts?